James Adams (entrepreneur)

 James Adams is an English American journalist, author, entrepreneur and expert on covert warfare.
-Adams is senior advisor at the Johns Hopkins Applied Physics Laboratory.
+Adams is a senior advisor at Fathom.org, a nonprofit whose mission is to find and build governance solutions for A.I. that foster public trust.
+He's also a senior associate at the Center for Strategic and International Studies focused on national security and technology.

 Adams was born in Newcastle, England, where he spent his childhood.
 In 1991, he immigrated to the United States, becoming a citizen in 1997.

 Adams ran the intelligence operations for an innovative LA-based company and then founded the Ashland Institute for Strategic Studies, a virtual intelligence organization, and iDefense, a cyber intelligence agency.
 He also was CEO of United Press International.
 Adams is an expert on warfare and intelligence, and has written 20 best-selling fiction and non-fiction books on the subjects.
 They include The Next World War, published by Simon & Schuster, The Financing of Terror, The New Spies, and Sellout: Aldrich Ames and the Corruption of the CIA.
 In 2019, he wrote (with Richard Kletter) Artificial Intelligence - Confronting the Revolution', published by Endeavour.
 He has also written on intelligence for Foreign Affairs and The New York Times, among other publications.
 Recently, Adams has ghosted a number of biographies of Fortune 500 CEOs.

 Adams has also been on the board of the NSA and as chairman of its technology oversight panel, as well as on special task forces for the White House on psychological operations and cyber warfare.
 In 2024, Adams was awarded a place on the Federal 100 list which honors achievements in cybersecurity and artificial intelligence, among other categories that support federal IT.